-Messianic Jews believe that Jesus is the Son of God, second person of the Trinity.
+Messianic Jews believe that Jesus is the Son of God, the second person of the Trinity.
 However, some who claim to be Messianics deny that Jesus is God in flesh.
-These are not true Messianics in the Biblical sense since they are denying who Jesus really is (John 1:1, 14; Colossians 2:9; Hebrews 1:8).
+These are not true Messianics in the biblical sense, since they are denying who Jesus really is (John 1:1,14; Colossians 2:9; Hebrews 1:8).

 There are many variations within the movement of Messianic Judaism.
 Some are within Christian orthodoxy, and some are not.
 There are approximately 100,000 Messianic Jews in America alone, with more and more coming to believe in Yeshua the Messiah in other nations.